LUCIT-Systems-and-Development/unicorn-depthcache-cluster-for-binance/README.md

 ## Installation

-- Get a Kubernetes Cluster of your choice and connect `kubectl`
+- Get a Kubernetes cluster with powerful CPUs from a provider of your choice and connect `kubectl`
 - Install dependencies

 ```